 Website visitors volunteered information in forms, surveys, and newsletter signups, which in turn informed the CRM database with critical data about each prospect.
 The CRM would then use that data to highlight the most qualified leads for the sales team to follow up on, but it only worked on known prospects who explicitly gave the website their information and it didn’t cater to the vast majority of visitors who came and went unknown.
 In the end, such qualification helped distinguish very warm or hot leads, but not much else.

 The development of lead qualification soon added the functionality of on-page actions and journey scoring.
 Marketers could configure the software to assign each website visitor scores based on their actual or inferred company, for landing on specific pages, and for performing certain actions.
 It was mostly used for nurturing campaigns, but there was some intent to help marketers use tactics like presenting live chat for sales to qualified website visitors on pages they thought were likely to convert.
-The scoring became more granular but still relied on marketers to set up complex rules and user journeys which could number into the hundreds, while still largely guessing the intent of every website visitor.
+The scoring became more granular but still relied on marketers to set up complex rules and user journeys which could number into the hundreds, while still largely guessing the purchase intent of every website visitor.
 For most, it was too complex, inaccurate, and cumbersome to maintain.

 Lead qualification processes in the age of AI